RBang2501/IIITB_website/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## Design

 <img src='Screenshot 2023-07-19 205744.png'>
 <img src='Screenshot 2023-07-19 205729.png'>
 <img src='Screenshot 2023-07-20 141020.png'>

+## About The Project

 UI/UX design goals and rules in software engineering are important to ensure that software applications are user-friendly, aesthetically pleasing, and effective in meeting user needs.
 Some key rules include:

-Simplicity: Keep the interface simple and intuitive, with clear navigation and minimal clutter.
+1. *Simplicity*: Keep the interface simple and intuitive, with clear navigation and minimal clutter.

-Consistency: Maintain consistency in design elements, such as color scheme, typography, and layout, throughout the application.
+2. *Consistency*: Maintain consistency in design elements, such as color scheme, typography, and layout, throughout the application.

-Accessibility: Ensure that the application is accessible to users with disabilities, such as those with visual or hearing impairments.
+3. *Accessibility*: Ensure that the application is accessible to users with disabilities, such as those with visual or hearing impairments.

-Responsiveness: Create a responsive design that adapts to different screen sizes and devices, providing a consistent user experience across platforms.
+4. *Responsiveness*: Create a responsive design that adapts to different screen sizes and devices, providing a consistent user experience across platforms.

-Feedback: Provide feedback to users on their actions, such as confirming successful transactions or alerting them to errors.

-User testing: Conduct user testing to evaluate the effectiveness of the design and identify areas for improvement.
+5. *User testing*: Conduct user testing to evaluate the effectiveness of the design and identify areas for improvement.

 By following these rules, we redesigned the website's homepage.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

 * [![React][React.js]][React-url]
 * [![Bootstrap][Bootstrap.com]][Bootstrap-url]

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->